 Perhaps an eternity, or at the very least, a lifetime.

-It’s so easy to find reasons to wait.
+It’s absurdly easy to find reasons to wait.
 “I’m not good enough for a partner.”
 “I’m not sure what I want.”
 But it’s okay to be less than perfect with your partner.
 It’s fine to discover what you want with them.
 Alongside them.
 Together.
 (Just be honest with them that you are still figuring it out and be prepared to, graciously, part ways if it turns out you aren’t as compatible as you’d hoped!)

 That’s what it means to be a partner, for me, anyway.
 It means being the best for them, but also making mistakes together.
 After all, who else will help you through them like the person who loves (almost) everything about you?
 (Nobody loves every tiny thing about anyone, stop worrying about that, please!)

-So, why not take a bit of a chance?
+If nothing is happening, why not take a bit of a chance?

-Meet them at parties, munches, wherever.
+Go out to parties, munches, wherever.
 Be interested in them.
 Relationships are about them as much as you.
 They’ll be less concerned that you are the “proper” weight than if you remember some special detail about them.

 I’m still not “ready,” truth be told.

-Be the change you want for yourself, today.
+Be the change you want for yourself.